gsoft-inc/wl-squide/docs/guides/setup-i18next.md

 );
 ```

-In the previous code sample, upon creating an `i18nextPlugin` instance, the user's language is automatically detected using the `plugin.detectUserLanguage` function.
-Applications **should always** detect the user's language at bootstrapping, even if the current language is expected to be overriden by a preferred language setting once the user session has been loaded.
+In the previous code sample, upon creating an `i18nextPlugin` instance, the user language is automatically detected using the `plugin.detectUserLanguage` function.
+Applications **should always** detect the user language at bootstrapping, even if the current language is expected to be overriden by a preferred language setting once the user session has been loaded.

 ### Define the localized resources